|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Michael Jubinville, MPH

-Medulloblastoma is a type of malignant brain tumor.
-It starts in an area known as the cerebellum, at the bottom and back of the brain.
+Medulloblastoma is a type of harmful brain tumor.
+It starts in the cerebellum, at the bottom and back of the brain.

-The cerebellum is the center for balance, coordination, and motor control.
+The cerebellum is the center for balance, coordination, and movement.
 Over time, the tumor can cause problems with these functions.
-Because of the location, this tumor can also interrupt the flow of cerebrospinal fluid (CSF).
-CSF surrounds and cushions the brain and spinal cord.
-Interrupted flow can cause a buildup of pressure in the brain.
+This tumor can also block the flow of cerebrospinal fluid (CSF).
+CSF surrounds and protects the brain and spinal cord.
+Blocked flow can cause a buildup of pressure in the brain.

 Risk Factors TOP

-The doctor will ask about symptoms and medical history.
-A physical exam will be done.
-Tests may include:
+The doctor will ask about your symptoms and health history.
+Your answers and a physical exam may point to a medulloblastoma.
+You may also have:

-A craniotomy uses a small hole in the skull to remove part or the entire tumor.
+A small hole in the skull is opened to remove the tumor.
+It may be a part of it or all of it.

-If there is a problem with the flow of CSF, one of the following may also need to be done:
+If there is a problem with the flow of CSF, you may need:

 Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
-It may be used before surgery to reduce the size of the tumor or to reduce symptoms if surgery is not appropriate.
-The dose and delivery of radiation will be measured to reach the maximum benefit with minimum side effects.
+It may be used after surgery to kill any remaining cancer cells.

 Chemotherapy may be used to support other treatments.

-There are no current guidelines to prevent medulloblastoma because the exact cause is unknown.
+There is no way to prevent a medulloblastoma since the cause is unknown.

 American Brain Tumor Association